Commercial Driver's License

 • Obtain a school bus (S), passenger (P), or hazardous materials (H) endorsement for the first time.

-• The ELDT regulations do not apply to individuals except from the CDL requirements under 49 CFR part 383.
+• The ELDT regulations do not apply to individuals exempt from the CDL requirements under 49 CFR part 383.
 This includes:

 • Individuals applying under §383.3(c), (d), or (h);